9 Different Styles of Parenting, According to Experts

 Why parents do it: It comes from a place of love and wanting to keep your child healthy and safe.
 But extreme hovering can actually do damage to your child's developments and ability to make their own decisions.

-What research says: Research suggests the negative effects of helicopter parenting are similar to those of lawnmower parents, including higher levels of anxiety and depression.
-What's more, researchers also found that children of helicopter parents "may be less able to deal with the challenging demands of growing up," per the American Psychological Association (APA).
+What research says: A 2013 article in the Journal of Child and Family Studies suggests the negative effects of helicopter parenting are similar to those of lawnmower parents, including higher levels of anxiety and depression.
+What's more, researchers also found that children of helicopter parents "may be less able to deal with the challenging demands of growing up," per the American Psychological Association.

 04